jubishkammily/LabforwardTestDeviceCommunication/README.md

 The above commands starts the device and driver. it will start the communication in the begining automatically.

+Once both program starts .
+Device and Driver will get connected eah other and shows the status Online after successfully connected.

 All the messags are displayed in the respective console.